Blendify/blender-manual/trunk/blender_docs/manual/editors/movie_clip_editor/masking/introduction.rst

 Introduction
 ************

-Masks can be created in the *UV/Image* and *Movie Clip* editors, by changing the mode to *Mask* in the header.
+Masks can be created in the *Image* and *Movie Clip* editors, by changing the mode to *Mask* in the header.
 This will add various tools and properties to the editor panels, while hiding others that are not needed for interacting with masks.